MicrosoftDocs/windows-dev-docs/hub/apps/develop/win2d/index.md

 # Win2D

-> [!NOTE]
-> Win2D on WinUI 3 is a work in progress.
-Some features are not supported, and some of the documentation still points to older WinUI2 concepts and classes.
-For information on using Win2D with UWP apps, see the [Win2D UWP Documentation](https://microsoft.github.io/Win2D/WinUI2/html/Introduction.htm) on GitHub.

 Win2D is an easy-to-use Windows Runtime API for immediate mode 2D graphics rendering with GPU acceleration.
 It is available to C#, C++ and VB developers writing apps for UWP and WinAppSDK.
-It utilizes the power of Direct2D, and integrates seamlessly with XAML (on both UWP and WinUI 3).
+It utilizes the power of Direct2D, and integrates seamlessly with XAML (on both UWP and WinAppSDK, including WinUI 3).

 It's ideal for creating simple games, displays such as charts, and other simple 2D graphics.

+> [!NOTE]
+> Win2D on WinAppSDK (including WinUI 3) is a work in progress, and some features are not supported.
+The documentation refers to both the UWP and WinAppSDK versions, which mostly share the same API surface and functionality.
+Whenever there's any relevant differences between the two, it will be called out in the docs.
+When not specified, you can assume that the topics being discussed apply to both frameworks in the same way.

 ## Get Started